dan-v/rattlesnakeos-stack/README.md

 Rather than providing random binaries of RattlesnakeOS to install on your phone, I've gone the route of creating a cross platform tool, `rattlesnakeos-stack`, that provisions all of the [AWS](https://aws.amazon.com/) infrastructure needed to automatically build your own RattlesnakeOS on a regular basis, with your own signing keys, and your own OTA updates.
 It uses [AWS Lambda](https://aws.amazon.com/lambda/features/) to provision [EC2 Spot Instances](https://aws.amazon.com/ec2/spot/) that build RattlesnakeOS and upload build artifacts to [S3](https://aws.amazon.com/s3/).
 Resulting OS builds are configured to receive over the air updates from this environment.

 ## Features
-* Support for Google Pixel and Pixel XL
+* Support for Google Pixel, Pixel XL, Pixel 2 XL
-* Untested support for Google Pixel 2, and Pixel 2 XL
+* Untested support for Google Pixel 2
 * Updates and monthly security fixes delivered through OTA updates - no need to manually flash your device
 * Maintain [verified boot](https://source.android.com/security/verifiedboot/) with a locked bootloader just like official Android but with your own personal signing keys
 * Latest Chromium [browser](https://www.chromium.org) and [webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview) with patches from [Bromite](https://github.com/bromite/bromite) for ad blocking and enhanced privacy